Christian Aid Cryptic Pop Artists Quiz

 Have a little fun as you help someone else, and you could win a bottle of Fairtrade wine.
-Here are clues to assorted pop singers and groups from any time in the past 60 years.
+Here are clues to assorted dances from the past half millennium.
 The clues are mostly cryptic or just bad puns (occasionally a mix).
-Punctuation marks are ignored: "I'm livin'" is clued as (2,5); initial "the" is ignored (but may appear within the answer) and numbers are assumed to be written out: " East 17" is clued as (4,9).
+Some names need the word 'dance' or 'dancing' to make complete sense.
+I have shown this where applicable

 The winner, whoever correctly solves the most clues, will be announced on St. Peter's, Slinfold website, shortly after and the prize delivered within the next few days